-As of August 31, 2019, the University and EACCI both have a pending court case against the local government of City of Manila where it is contesting the imposition of local business tax on the tuition fees collected.
+As of May 31, 2019, the University and EACCI both have a pending court case against the local government of City of Manila where it is contesting the imposition of local business tax on the tuition fees collected.
 The University and EACCI's protest is grounded on the following premises: (i) the lack of specific provision in the Local Government Code and in the Local Tax Code of Manila authorizing the City of Manila to impose a business tax of 1% on tuition fees; (ii) prescription; and, (iii) violation of due process.
 The local business tax being contested covers taxable years 2009 to 2013 and 2013 to 2017 for the University and EACCI, respectively.

 In 2019, the University and EACCI paid under protest the aforementioned deficiency local business taxes amounting to P189.9 million and P35.4 million, respectively.
 The payment was made under protest and was not to be construed as a waiver of rights of the University to exercise legal remedies in connection with the aforementioned case and to claim for refund of the payment.
-Despite the payment made, the case is ongoing as the University and EACCI are still protesting the assessment and payment before the Regional Trial Court.